Palm oil production in Indonesia: Impacts on local communities

 The industry of palm oil also causes pollution of air and water which increase health risks to the populations of Indonesia.
 The use of slash-and-burn techniques to clear land for oil palm cultivation has led to widespread regional haze episodes impacting countries throughout Southeast Asia.
 These haze episodes have been linked to excess premature deaths, respiratory illness and cardiac disease.
 Infants and children are particularly vulnerable to negative health impacts from these exposures.
 The 2015 Southeast Asian Haze episode is estimated to have caused approximately 103,300 excess deaths in Indonesia, Malaysia and Singapore according to mortality models.

+Similarly, in Papua, palm oil expansion has recently led to large scale clearing of customary land belonging to Indigenous Papuan communities.

 Social implications

 The palm oil industry in Indonesia has been shown to have contributed to state revenue, provide employment for people in rural areas, and increase farmers income.
 However, these benefits only seem to be seen with more experienced plantations and farmers, so the industry tends to favor migrant smallholders rather than the indigenous people.
 The indigenous people tend to see more negative social impacts such as food insecurity, human rights abuse, land disputes, and disregard for the local environment.

 The Indonesian scientist Prof. Dr. Bambang Hero Saharjo is a leading authority on peatland fires and has produced evidence for over 500 criminal trials against firms that have been accused of using illegal methods to clear peatland for crops such as palm oil.
 For his work in continuing to produce evidence in the face of threats and intimidation he received the 2019 John Maddox prize from the charity Sense about Science.